Industrial Safety donates grain bin rescue system to WITC

-Industrial Safety, Inc., a Clear Lake based supplier of fire and safety equipment donated a Grain Bin Rescue System, known as the “Great Wall of Rescue” to WITC.
+RICE LAKE– Industrial Safety, a Clear Lake-based supplier of fire and safety equipment, donated a Grain Bin Rescue System, known as the “Great Wall of Rescue,” to Wisconsin Indianhead Technical College (WITC).
 The rescue system will be used by WITC to train firefighters and other emergency personnel in Northwest Wisconsin in grain bin rescue operations.

 “WITC’s Fire and Technical Rescue training program strives to provide cutting-edge training to emergency responders so as to help them perform their duties safely and efficiently,” said Tim Halbur, WITC’s fire services director.
 “The very generous donation from Industrial Safety of the Great Wall of Rescue will help us fulfill that mission, specifically in the high hazard discipline of grain bin rescue.”

-According to Purdue University, 27 people lost their lives in grain bin accidents in 2018 with an additional 15 from August–November in 2019.
+According to Purdue University, 27 people lost their lives in grain bin accidents in 2018 with an additional 15 from August to November in 2019.

 Industrial Safety has been in business in Clear Lake for 30 years.
 A small family business, it is owned and operated by Adam and Barbara Jarchow.
-Industrial Safety sells and services safety tools and equipment for the fire service, industry and municipalities.
-For more information, visit www.industrialsafetystore.com or call 715.263.3330.
+Industrial Safety sells and services safety tools and equipment for the fire service, industry, and municipalities.
+For more information: www.industrialsafetystore.com or 715.263.3330.

-WITC is grateful to all its community partnerships.
-Your support of the WITC Foundation is essential to student success.
-For information on how to contribute, visit witc.edu/donate.

 Post a comment as